utahjohnnymontana/DVD-Rip-Prep/README.md

 | smap file | Single file mode - it will create a segment map for the named file. |

 There are settings at the top of each script file that you can change.
 They are explained in the comments.

+#### Workflow

+You can do everything in one pass, but I don't really trust the scripts enough to do that.
+The whole process takes so long that, if something goes wrong in the diagnostic phase, your script will grind away for hours for no reason.
+So, I usually use a diagnostic pass followed by a conversion pass.
+I recommend spending some time working with single files before trying out batch mode, since you will learn more by working through the individual steps.

+##### Batch mode

+1. Change to the directory that contains your MKV files.

+cd myvideos/someTVshow/season1

+2. Make sure that AUTOMAP is set to 1 in the drp settings.

+3. Do a dry run in batch mode.

+drp -d

+Or, if USERAMDISK is enabled in smap:

+sudo drp -d

+4. Do a full run in batch mode.

+drp

+##### Single file mode

+1. Change to the directory that contains your MKV files.

+cd myvideos/someTVshow/season1

+2. Do a single file dry run.

+drp -d episodeSxxExx.mkv

+3. If the file is diagnosed as "Mixed Methods," run smap on it.

+smap episodeSxxExx.mkv

+4. Run drp in conversion mode.

+drp episodeSxxExx.mkv